 - Visit friends at houses with dogs, as long as they are healthy and vaccinated

 What You Can' T Do

 - Allow them on the floor or grass in public places until 1 week after the final set of puppy shots.
 This includes dog parks, patches of grass on public sidewalks, pet store floors, or anywhere else there is a risk of an unknown dog coming into contact with your puppy, or your puppy coming into contact with an unknown dog’s urine or feces

 Drink out of communal water bowls or puddles

 - Have contact with dogs or puppies that are ill or have unknown or overdue vaccine history

-We’re here to help guide your pet’s health - have a health consult with our Veterinary Team for free or schedule an in-home checkup to get your puppy vaccinated.
+We’re here to help guide your pet’s health - have a health consult with our Veterinary Team or schedule an in-home checkup to get your puppy vaccinated.